 The Ravenglass & Eskdale Railway is one of the oldest and longest narrow gauge railways in England.
-Journey from Ravenglass, the only coastal village in the Lake District National Park, across the estuary, through the hills to the final destination some seven miles up the line to Dalegarth for Boot Station. .
+The journey is from Ravenglass, the only coastal village in the Lake District National Park, across the estuary, through the hills to the final destination some seven miles up the line to Dalegarth for Boot Station.

 Tel: 01229 717171Visit Website